Bricevne/P11_apptesting/README.md

 ## Workflow of the project

-This project if organized in 12 branches of which 6 are dedicated to fixing bugs and improvement, and 1 to a new feature:
+This project is organized in 12 branches of which 6 are dedicated to fixing bugs and improvement, and 1 to a new feature:

 - 01_improvement/fix-naming-conventions-pocoo-styleguide
 - 02_improvement/refacto-template-language